skypilot-org/skypilot/docs/source/reference/faq.rst

     ln -s /tmp/tmp.txt ~/code-repo/

-How to edit or update the service catalog?
+How to edit or update the pricing information used by Sky?
 (Advanced Use Case)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Sky stores pricing information for different cloud resource types in CSV files known as service catalogs.
-The catalog CSV files are cached in the ``~/.sky/catalogs/<schema-version>/`` directory.
+These catalogs are cached in the ``~/.sky/catalogs/<schema-version>/`` directory.
 Check out your schema version by running the following command:

 .. code-block:: bash